The organisers have stated:

 The range of exhibits from local, national, and internationally renowned artists is diverse and includes photographers, painters, textile-makers, ceramicists and sculptors.
 There are also music, comedy, theatre and literature exhibitions on as well.

 All the artwork being displayed is for sale (over 2000 individual pieces), and a commission of 20% is charged on each purchase that is donated to Macmillan Cancer Support.
-The Artweek has been raising funds for Macmillan Cancer Support for 53 years and the organisers are anticipating that they will exceed a cumulative total of one million pounds in donations this year!
+The Artweek has been raising funds for Macmillan Cancer Support for 54 years and in 2019 the exhibition raised in excess of £45,000 which meant that they have donated a cumulative total of one million pounds over the years!
+Incredible!

 The main exhibition is held in the Holmfirth Civic Hall with week-long entry tickets costing £2.50, but exhibitions are also held at over 40 Fringe venues across the Holme Valley, Colne Valley, and Saddleworth area.
 Some exciting and hands-on Children’s Art & Craft Activity Sessions will also be held in Holmfirth during the week.

 There are a growing number of fringe venues that take part in artweek in Saddleworth.
 In 2019 Scona in Greenfield, Millyard Gallery and the Weavers Factory in Uppermill hosted exhibitions.
+Details of this years’ fringe venues haven’t been announced yet.
 For more information about Art Galleries in Saddleworth click here.

 Check out the office Holmfirth Artweek website for more information.